eternaight/sn-terrain-edit/README.md

 ## Usage
 1. Make sure you have Subnautica installed.
-2. Paste the path to your 'Subnautica' folder into the 'Settings' window, and apply.
+2. In the editor, paste the path to your 'Subnautica' folder into the 'Settings' window, and apply.
 3. Open the 'Materials' window and load materials.
 This can take quite a long time (~5 minutes on Stable SN, ~30 seconds on Exp)
 4. Load the batch by index using the 'Load' window.
 Batch index can be learned in-game using F1 menu.
 5. Edit the batch using the 'Brush' window.